-- Do not use organic solvents such as paint thinners or fuel, or strong cleaning agents that contain those solvents. - Do not use chemical solvents that contain silicone on the vehicle audio system, electrical components of the air-conditioner or any switches.
+- Do not use organic solvents such as paint thinners or gasoline, or strong cleaning agents that contain those solvents.
+Doing so could damage the surface and cause the color to deteriorate. - Do not use chemical solvents that contain silicone on the vehicle audio system, electrical components of the air-conditioner or any switches.
 If silicone adheres to these parts, it may cause damage to electrical components.